About Us Contact Shop

 How I Make an Extra $800 a Month Reselling Thrift Store Clothes on Ebay

 Now I thought this was great.
-Her tip; start small and make a budget.
-Her’s was $75 (which goes a long ways at the thrift store), and then she went to thrift stores in wealthier areas since they were more likely to give away more expensive brands.
-Now that’s some good information.
+Her tip: start small and make a budget.
+Her budget was $75, and then she went to thrift stores in wealthier areas since they were more likely to give away more expensive brands.
+Now that’s some incredibly helpful information.

 26 Common Thrift Store Finds You Can Flip To Make Money